Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-two-project-requirements.md

 ### Your App Must:

-☐ **Have at least 2 data entities in addition to the "User" Model**.
-One entity that represents the main functional idea for your app and another with a **1:M** or **M:M** relationship with that main entity (embedded or referenced).
+☐ **Have at least 1 data entity in addition to the "User" Model**.
+This entity must represent the main functional idea for your app.

-☐ **Use OAuth authentication**.
+☐ **Use authentication**.

-☐ **Implement basic authorization** by restricting access to certain features, such as editing and deleting a resource, to an authenticated user, or the user that created that resource.

 ☐ Have **complete CRUD data operations** between all data entities.
 For example, you can have functionality that **C**reates & **U**pdates a _post_ (data entity) and satisfy **D**elete functionality by implementing the ability to delete _comments_ (data entity).